Faculty & Staff

 Mrs. Ann Brown earned her educational degree from the College of St. Benedict and her Masters of Education from the College of St. Scholastica.
 She teaches third grade and has been with Providence Academy since 2006.
 Mrs. Brown has over 30 years of experience in the field of education and has served as classroom teacher in grades 2-11 as well as principal for two different Catholic elementary schools.
 In addition to her teaching, Mrs. Brown coordinates with the archdiocesan child safety requirements for the PA community and facilitates VIRTUS Training.

-Mr. Richard Carrillo, MS-US Choir
+Mr. Richard Carrillo, Middle and Upper School Choir

 Mr. Richard Carrillo combines both his passions for music and ministry as Upper School Choir Director and Campus Minister at Providence Academy.
 Mr. Carrillo holds a Bachelors of Music in Music Education from the Moores School of Music (MSM) at the University of Houston where he graduated Summa Cum Laude and the highest ranking graduate of the 2007 undergraduate MSM class.
 After graduation, he taught choir at Friendswood High School and sang professionally with groups such as the Houston Chamber Choir, Da Camera of Houston, Houston Ballet, and the Co-Cathedral of the Sacred Heart and the Cathedral of St. Paul.
 Choirs under direction have consistently receive Superior Rankings in MSHSL Large Ensemble Competitions and in 2016, the Providence Academy Chamber Choir was invited to perform for the Minnesota Music Educators Association annual state convention.
 Prior to his time at Providence, Mr. Carrillo served as a missionary with NET Ministries from 2009-2012.